Tanvir-touhid/UNCLOS.GO/README.md

 # Unclos go 🚀

-Unclos go is an offline Android app that provides 320 articles for reading and testing.
+Unclos go is an offline Android app of UNCLOS that provides 320 articles for reading and testing.
 It's lightweight, fast, and user-friendly.

 ## 📱 Features